What You’ll Learn 🖥️

 Indicator lamp

-The Indicator lamp is quite a simple element and displays next to the channel name only a colored lamp, depending on the settings.
+The Indicator Lamp is a simple display element that shows a colored lamp next to the channel name, depending on the defined settings.

-For example, when the temperature drops below 40°C, the lamp becomes green.
-As soon as the Temperature grows above 40°C, the lamp becomes red.
+For example, when the temperature drops below 40 °C, the lamp turns green.
+As soon as the temperature rises above 40 °C, the lamp turns red.

-When you select Indicator lamp, the following settings will appear on the left and right parts of the screen:
+When you select the Indicator Lamp, the following settings appear on the left and right sides of the screen:

 Values